Tips for incorporating organic pest management into your Growing Dome Greenhouse routine.

 - Diatomaceous Earth is fantastic for crawling insects such as sow bugs, millipedes, slugs, beetles and ants.
 Similarly to Pyola, Diatomaceous Earth will destroy beneficial insects.
 Therefore, it is best to use it before introducing beneficials to your garden.
 Check the plastic liners in your garden beds to see if this is where the bugs are coming from and if need be place the dust behind these.

 - Chili & Garlic Spray: Mix 2 HOT peppers (substitute 2 tsp. dried cayenne, if needed) with one bulb of garlic cloves in 2 cups of water.
-Fill a spray bottle with the mixture and apply every 2-3 days on all parts of the infected plant.
-To learn more about homemade pest sprays, click here.
+After filtering the mixture through a coffee filter, fill a spray bottle with the mixture and apply every 2-3 days on all parts of the infected plant.
+For this recipe and to learn more about other homemade pest sprays, click here.

 - Sticky traps or a yellow plate with olive oil are easy solutions for aphids, white flies, fruit flies, and vinegar flies.